mmdt01/ConvNetModels/README.md

 # Introduction
-This is the Army Research Laboratory (ARL) EEGModels project: A Collection of Convolutional Neural Network (CNN) models for EEG signal processing and classification, written in Keras and Tensorflow.
+A Collection of Convolutional Neural Network (CNN) models for EEG signal processing and classification, written in Keras and Tensorflow.
 The aim of this project is to

 - provide a set of well-validated CNN models for EEG signal processing and classification
 - facilitate reproducible research and